Quetzaly88/Battleship_P3-python/README.md

-FEATURES
+FEATURES (Updated)

-* The two game boards:
+**The two game boards:**

-    * The game starts with two boards: one for the user and one for the computer.
+    - The game starts with two boards: one for the user and one for the computer.
-    * The columns are marked with letters (A-E), and the rows are numbered 0-4.
+    - 5 X 5 Grid.
+The columns are marked with letters (A-E), and the rows are numbered 0-4.
-    * The user's board shows "S" to indicate ship locations.
+    - The user's board shows "S" to indicate ship locations.
-    * The computer's board hides its ships, and the user has to guedd their locations.
+    - The computer's board hides its ships.

 ![user board](./assets/images/tom_board.webp)

-    The computer board has the ships hidden and the user has to guess where the ships are.

 ![computer board](./assets/images/computer_board.webp)

+**User guessing system**
+    - The imputs are validated.
+Only numbers 0-4 and letters A-E are accepted.
+    - If there are invalid inputs the game provides feedback.

+**End game logic**
+    - User or computer wins by sinking all ships.
+    - The game when the 10 rounds are finished or when the player writes "exit"